tsnellgrove/dark_castle3/cleesh/doc.md

 Naming Convention:
 All machines of class InvisMach have names ending in "_mach".
 For machines of class ViewOnlyMach or ItemMach this convention colides with the interpreter-based convention of object name = 'noun_verb'.
 The interpreter-based convention wins here and the '_mach' postfix is dropped for these machines (e.g. control_panel).

+Where do Invisible Machines Live:
+A machine will only run if it is in scope as determined by room.get_mach_lst(). get_mach_lst() identifies ViewOnly, Item, and Switch class machines in a room based on their identity methoed (is_mach() or is_switch() == True) - but where does get_mach_lst() look for invisible machines?

+Many machines are associate with a given room (i.e. they are associated with a feature of that room and should never run outside that room; e.g. entrance_south_warn in Entrance).
+For these cases, each Room has a room.invis_lst attribute to hold them.

+Creatures are often the focus of a machine and the machine should never run except in their presence (e.g. goblin_attack_mach).
+For this reason, Creature also has an invis_lst attribute.

+However, timers, and machines triggered by timers, present a special problem.
+Once started, these should keep running even if our Hero walks out of the room or away from the creature they are associated with (e.g. if Burt feeds the royal_hedgehog but then walks south, the RH should still keep eating and its description should still be updated).
+My original solution for this was to just put all "universal" machines in Burt's invis_lst (since whereever we are, Burt is there!).
+But over time this began to feel too "clever" and not very intuitive.
+The machines attached to a creature should, ideally, be associated with it.
+So, during the Cleesh 3.8.1 story / bug-fix update I created a gs.core.univ_invis_lst attribute specifically to hold machines that should always be in scope (e.g. hedgehog_eats_timer, hedgehog_done_eating_mach)

 Closing Thoughts:
 I'm conflicted about Machines.
 On the plus side, they work and they meet all my goals - they are in-game, transparent, scalable, and reusable.
 But they are also *vastly* more work and code and, in many ways, complexity than a simple series if-then-elses.
 Is this good coding or am I making mountains out of molehills by clinging over-tightly to idealogical purity?
 I'm really not sure... but I've learned a lot and that's the ultimate goal - so I'm going to keep using them.
 I also suspect that the "goodness" of the Machine structure has everything to do with the scale of Dark Castle.
 For a four-room dungeon, MOdular Machines are vastly over-engineered.
 But for a larger dungeon - or a construction set - perhaps Machines (as I've dsigned them) make sense.
 Time will tell.